123AGustien/Sexton-protocol-/README.md

 🕊️ *“Let this serve as a witness to all—The Sextant Protocol is born of purpose, authored with vision, and declared for peace, safety, and future-proof navigation.”*

+Excellent, Don.
+Now let’s proceed with the next document:

+---

+📄 NDA_Licensing_Terms.md

+This outlines the licensing structure, NDA obligations, and terms of use — clearly stating the $100M/module basis and your non-obligation to perform technical services.

+Create a new file in your GitHub repo and name it exactly:

+NDA_Licensing_Terms.md

+Then paste the following:

+---

+✍️ COPY & PASTE INTO NDA_Licensing_Terms.md

+# 📑 NDA & Licensing Terms
+## The Sextant Protocol
+© Captain Don Herman Oswald Weerasekera – All Rights Reserved

+---

+## 🔐 Licensing Structure

+Each module of The Sextant Protocol is protected intellectual property (IP) and is licensed under strict legal and financial terms.
+No party is authorized to access, implement, test, or modify any part of the protocol without the following conditions met:

+- A signed **Non-Disclosure Agreement (NDA)** covering scope, terms, penalties
+- Licensing fee of **USD 100 million per module**
+- Independent laboratory and technical support required by licensee
+- Licensing covers **use rights only**, not ownership or derivative rights

+---

+## 📘 Conditions of Engagement

+- The Sextant Protocol is **not for public or academic research** without NDA
+- The IP is **modular**: each functional domain (e.g. maritime AI navigation, space docking, air collision protocols) constitutes a distinct module
+- **No lab work, engineering, or implementation support** will be provided by the authors.
+You must have your own qualified team.
+- Licensees agree to **credit authorship** and notify the IP owner of all application plans

+---

+## 💼 Commercial Use Cases Covered

+- Sea / Land / Air Navigation Safety Systems
+- Autonomous Docking & Collision Avoidance Modules
+- Ethical AI Supervision Protocols
+- Advanced Geolocation and Failsafe Systems

+Use in civil, defense, humanitarian, or commercial sectors is permitted **only** under NDA and full licensing terms.

+---

+## ⚠️ Non-Compliance Consequences

+Use of the protocol or its concepts without NDA and licensing constitutes:
+- Theft of proprietary intellectual property
+- Violation of international copyright and patent law
+- Willful infringement subject to criminal and civil prosecution globally

+---

+## 🔗 Contact for Official Licensing

+All LOI and NDA inquiries must be sent to:

+**Captain Don Herman Oswald Weerasekera**
+📧 donweerasekera@gmail.com
+📱 +62 87879959134

+---

+🕊️ *“You do not own the sky, but you must be worthy to fly through it.
+The Protocol is not sold.
+It is honored.”*

+---